pedroanisio/hello_world_project/docs/CONTRIBUTING.md

   ```

 ### **6. Open a Pull Request (PR)**
-- Ensure the PR follows the repository’s PR template.
+- Ensure the PR follows the repository's PR template.
 - Reference any related issues.
 - Wait for CI checks and code reviews before merging.